modcomlearning/CyberTestSystem/README.md

   ![Alt text](db.png)

- The Applications demonstrates how to SOlve Broken Access Control Issues in Cyber Security by having different users have access to specific functions in the System.
+ The Application demonstrates how to SOlve Broken Access Control Issues in Cyber Security by having different users have access to specific functions in the System.